xalanq/cf-tool/README.md

 My naive codeforces codes are [here](./codes).

-My old ID is [iwtwiioi](https://codeforces.com/profile/iwtwiioi), with a low rating :(, but we could make friends~
+My old ID is [iwtwiioi](https://codeforces.com/profile/iwtwiioi), with a low rating :(.
+But we could make friends~

 Now I will use my new ID [xalanq](https://codeforces.com/profile/xalanq) to compete.
 A new BORN!
-(But without a lower rating)
+(But with a lower rating QAQ)